Inbound marketing is a hugely effective way to drive traffic, leads, and revenue for both B2C and B2B companies.

 All the best inbound marketing strategies start with data—and that's just what Leadfeeder delivers.

-Here are three ways you can leverage the data and insights Leadfeeder delivers to build and test your inbound marketing strategy.
+Here are three ways you can leverage the buyer data and insights that Leadfeeder delivers to build and test your inbound marketing strategy.

 1) Identify website visitors even if they don't fill out a form